Soundtrack 1: Audience viewership

 Soundtrack #1 was ranked first among the most-watched series on Disney+ in South Korea, Japan, Singapore, Hong Kong, and Taiwan, during the week of March 26, 2022.

 Critical reception

 Ayushi Agrawal of Pinkvilla found the series reassuring and homely, stating that while it does not bring something new, the show manages to be a convincing love story, and praised the performances of Park Hyung-sik and Han So-hee.
 Tanu I. Raj of New Musical Express rated the series 4 out of 5 stars and found it to be "one of the most sublime offerings of this summer."
 Raj called the relationship between the lead characters intimate, realistic, and sensitive, and praised the dialogues and the visuals, while complimenting the performances of the actors.
+Amit Adarsh states that "This series captures more emotions than 90% of the sixteen episodes romantic drama out there."